jtsteinbach/sandbox/README.md

 If `~/.local/bin` is not on your PATH, add `export PATH="$HOME/.local/bin:$PATH"` to your shell profile.
 On Windows, run it as `python sb.py <command>` or create a small `sb.bat` wrapper.

 To upgrade, re-run the install command. sb refuses to open repositories created by a *newer* format than it understands, so upgrades are always safe and downgrades fail loudly rather than corrupting anything.

 ---

-## 2. Why sb exists

-Version control solves a real problem: *"I want to change things without fear, and know exactly what happened later."* Git solves that problem too — wrapped in an interface where `checkout` means four different things, where a mistyped `reset --hard` erases an afternoon of work, and where the repository itself is a directory of thousands of loose files that a power cut can leave half-written.

-sb starts from three convictions.

-**Safety should be structural, not disciplinary.** In sb there is no command that discards saved history. `undo` creates *new* history that reverts the old. `switch` refuses to run over unsaved work.
-The store is one SQLite database, so every operation is a single atomic transaction — a crash mid-save leaves you exactly where you were, never in a torn in-between state.

-**A tool can be simple without being a toy.** sb has no staging area (a save snapshots everything that isn't ignored), no detached HEAD (you are always on a branch), and no rebase (history is append-only).
-Yet it has real branches, real three-way merges with automatic conflict-free merging, versioned test gates that block bad saves, deployment records, and a full-store integrity verifier.

-**Security features should be honest.** sb makes exactly three security promises — integrity, tamper evidence, and leak prevention — and Section 8 states precisely how each is achieved, what it defends against, and what it deliberately does not.
-There are no keys to lose, no signatures to misunderstand, and no cryptography library in the dependency tree.
-Everything rests on one primitive: SHA-256 from Python's standard library, used for content addressing and hash chaining.

----